OWASP/SecureCodingDojo/README.md

 # Demo

-Check out the [demo](/demo/Secure Coding Dojo Demo.mp4) to get a look and feel of the training portal and the Insecure.Inc application.
+Download the [demo](https://github.com/trendmicro/SecureCodingDojo/blob/master/demo/Secure%20Coding%20Dojo%20Demo.mp4) to get a look and feel of the training portal and the Insecure.Inc application.

 Also take a look in /screenshots
 ![Alt text](/screenshots/frontpage.png?raw=true "Secure Coding Dojo Training Portal Front Page")